Washington DC remote online notarization will soon be permanent. Learn the requirements for real estate transactions & what RON platforms need to...

 At Stavvy, we’ll continue to keep an eye on the details of this law’s implementation – as well as RON laws in other states – to bring you more information.

-For more information about RON and tactical advice on performing RON closings, check out our .
+For more information about Stavvy's RON platform and how we're supporting organizations throughout Rhode Island, with our sales team.
+For tactical advice on performing RON closings, be sure to check out our

 Editor's note: This post was originally published in August 2022 and has been updated.